osegbotonie/enterprise-m365-administration-lab/docs/08-administrative-role-matrix.md

 This combination provides significant control over the tenant, security configuration, and compliance systems.

-Administrative role combinations should therefore be reviewed carefully.
+Administrative role combinations should therefore be reviewed carefully and should only be assigned where there is a clear business requirement.

 ---